Firstyear/prd-blog/blog_source/content/blog/2023-02-02-how_hype_will_turn_your_security_key_into_junk.md

 much worse.
 Your key wrapped keys rely on the same security features that TLS relies on.

+### How does userverification factor in here?

+Another frequent question (or confusion) is that a credential needs to be resident to enforce userVerification.
+That's not the case!
+Your device can assert not just presence by touch, but that it's really you holding the device by internally validating a PIN or biometric.
+This is governed by the userVerification flags which are seperate to residency.
+This allows your device to be "a self contained multifactor authenticator".
+Very cool!

 ## Resident Keys and Your Security Key

 Now that we know what a resident key is, we can look at how these work